danielkrupinski/Osiris/README.md

 ### Where is my config file saved?
 Configuration files are saved inside `Osiris` folder in your `Documents` folder (`%USERPROFILE%\Documents\Osiris`).
 The config is in human readable format and can be edited (e.g, using notepad).
 Sometimes after updates configuration file needs to be deleted and recreated.

+### What hooking methods Osiris uses?
+Currently implemented hooking methods are:
+- MinHook - trampoline hook
+- VmtHook - hook a function directly in a vtable
+- VmtSwap - create a copy of a vtable and swap the pointer on the class instance

 ## Acknowledgments

 * [ocornut](https://github.com/ocornut) and [contributors](https://github.com/ocornut/imgui/graphs/contributors) for creating and maintaining an amazing GUI library - [Dear imgui](https://github.com/ocornut/imgui).